 (1) In seven Member States, only designated entities are granted standing.
 Belgium, Estonia, France, Germany, the Netherlands, Romania and Spain.
 There thus seems to be a clear tendency to circumscribe legal standing to representative entities only.
-However, it is worth noting that for one of those eight Member States, namely Italy, this is only true regarding injunctive redress but not for compensatory redress.

 (2) In two out of the three existing mechanisms in the United-Kingdom standing is only granted to a class member: representative actions and Group Litigation Orders (GLOs).
 Indeed, A GLO is a case management mechanism and not a form of representative action.
 It is a means which a large number of individual claims, which remain individual claims, are managed together.
 One claim, and hence one claimant, is chosen to be the lead claim.